 In an influential article in 1949, a British pediatrician conceded the BPL membrane was normal anatomy, but suggested, erroneously, it should disappear by age three years (Gairdner, 1949).
 This abbreviated and inflexible timetable—to be fair, an incremental improvement on a theory that this membrane was a 'birth-defect'—thrives today, even though modern, evidence-based medicine has shown otherwise, numerous times since 1968: (Øster, 1968; Kayaba, 1996; Cold & Taylor, 1999; Concepción-Morales, 2002; Ishikawa, 2004; Agawal, 2005; Thorvaldsen and Meyhoff, 2005, Agawal, Mohta, and Anand, 2005.)
 To reiterate: we have known for over 40 years that it is normal for the foreskin to not retract in children.

 It was once standard English-language medical practice (1870-1980) to forcibly separate the glans from the foreskin, either by the doctor or by the parents on doctor's orders, "a little at each bath."
 Mothers reported disliking this chore as they knew it was painful. (cite available) This pernicious practice is not yet dead, and many grandmothers (and doctors) still cling to it.
 The American Academy of Pediatrics' has issued a stern (if tardy) prohibition in recent years:

-NOTE: References are listed in next post, Why Continue to Harm Boys from Ignorance of Male Anatomy?
+Note: References are listed in the next post, Why Continue to Harm Boys from Ignorance of Male Anatomy?